 Instead, most of the apps on this list offer the chance to accumulate points, which you can then withdraw through gift cards, PayPal, or sometimes a check.

-Still, there are distinct advantages to the style too.
+Still, playing games is pretty fun, and if you can play games on your phone and still earn money, even better.
 Apps work off your phone, so you can take them pretty much anywhere.
 This gives you the chance to make some money while you’re waiting in line or as a passenger on a long commute.

 Some people even find mobile game apps relaxing, especially if they’re watching videos on Netflix or something similar at the same time.
 If you fall into that category, one of these apps could be perfect.